yuxiao-pan/IST303-Group-Project/README.md

 (venv) WL-203-33:app abinash$
 ```
 ## Install FAQ
-- plugin/ module not found
+- plugin/ module not found (ModuleNotFoundError)

 Due to the conflict related to python version some plugin might not load properly from virtual enviroment.
 To fix such issue, install the plugin required by project which is listed in file "requrement.txt" located in app directory.
 Single command installer is as following.